feniljain/knowledge-base/miscellaneous/anime/README.md

 - animeflix.io
 - animeultima.to
 - mangadex.org
+- aniwatch.me
+- ryanime.com
+- twist.moe
+- 9anime.to
+- 4anime.to

 ## Completed(I started maintaining this list very late may not have a lot of anime I have watched):